tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 There are two ways of rerouting packets as part of this package.

-Method is configed in the `[general]` secion of yggdrasill.iptunnel.config
+Method is configured in the `[general]` section of yggdrasill.iptunnel.config

 **reroutepeers**